nvmwill/nexmo-developer/_documentation/en/video/guides/layout-control.md

 This is known as the "best fit" layout.
 Alternately, you can select from a number of other predefined layouts.

-For the other layouts, you assign a class name to each Vonage Video streams to determine how it will appear in the layout.
+For the other layouts, you assign a class name to each Vonage Video stream to determine how it will appear in the layout.
 (See [Predefined layout types](video/guides/archive-broadcast-layout/#predefined-layout-types ).)

 You can also define your own custom layouts using CSS.
 See [Defining custom layouts](/video/guides/archive-broadcast-layout/#custom-layouts).